 After injecting the hapless meal with saliva that paralyzes and digest's it's prey's bodily contents, the robber fly will find a place to perch and slurp its insect smoothie........which is what I witnessed this morning.

-light as a feather.....notice how it's balanced on blades of grass
+one of my favourites and first close up light as a feather.....notice how it's balanced on blades of grass |

 It's amazing how much I've learned in the last month about a few new insects.
 Having a camera in tow has allowed me to capture images and being intrigued to learn more about them.
 I originally found the robberfly scary, but after photographing them, I started to look forward to more encounters.